relevant-ai/RelevantCardsDocumentation/README.md

 Think of the object `_LOAD` as a function that is called every time the card needs to refresh.
 The `_RETURN` of this function is an array with **only one element**.
 That means this card has **only one page** (swiping left and right will do nothing).
 This page is itself an array of **templates**: A `description` template with parameters `title` and `body`, and a `footer` template with parameter `caption`.

-**Remark:** The `_RETURN` of the `_LOAD` function must always be an array of arrays.
+**Remark:** The `_RETURN` of the `_LOAD` block must always be an array of arrays.
 Each element of the outer array is a *page* and each element of the inner array is a *template*.

 **Remark:** As of Relevant 1.0, cards **do not update automatically** when you change the code.
 After making changes to your hosted JSON, you need to delete the current card (tap the "i" button, then REMOVE) and then add it again by shaking the device.

 ## The REL Language

-Everything inside the `_LOAD` function must follow the syntax of the REL language.
+Everything inside the `_LOAD` block must follow the syntax of the REL language.
 Reserved words/keys for the REL language are uppercase and preceded by an *underscore* (`_`).
 Everything else is what it looks like: a JSON object, array, string, or number.

 ### Variables

-You can define variables inside the `_LOAD` function as follows:
+You can define variables inside the `_LOAD` block as follows:

 ```json
 "_LOAD":{